vkostyanetsky/kostyanetsky.me/pages/notes/strange-bitrix/index.md

 Well, yes, but no. The product field actually contains ID, but for the VAT rate field it's a rate value.
 What's for the unit of measure field?
 Well, it contains a measurement code ¯\\_(ツ)\_/¯

 Database normalization?
 What?
 What does it mean?
-Get lost, bro, you're distracting us from work.
+Back off, man, you're distracting us from work.